LGBTQ rights in Hong Kong: Living conditions

 Along with several gay nightclubs, LGBT pride festivals occur annually, as well as other social events including the Hong Kong Lesbian & Gay Film Festival.
 On each International Day Against Homophobia (IDAHO), a procession is held through the street of Hong Kong to show solidarity.
 The first IDAHO procession was held in 2005.
 Political involvement has also become more common in recent years.
 Several prominent legislators have attended the IDAHO procession and gay pride to show solidarity with the LGBT community.

 As the government cannot discriminate against LGBT persons, as stipulated in the Bills of Rights, LGBT people may not legally be hindered in their access to services provided by the Hong Kong government.
 For example, when applying for non-contribution base Job Seeker's Allowance (Comprehensive Social Security Allowance), one must satisfy the means test component.
 In order to satisfy the means test component, the Social Welfare Department takes into account the income of family members living together irrespective of their sexual orientation.

 In May 2019, a Cathay Pacific advertisement featuring a same-sex couple which showed two men strolling hand in hand along a beach was banned by Airport Authority Hong Kong and MTR Corporation.
-Both overturned their position a day after widespread public criticism and outrage by the ban and it was later displayed days later.
+Both overturned their position a day after widespread public criticism and outrage by the ban, and it was restored in displays days later.